giobart/whos_that_pokemon/README.md

 Currently the Data Module uses an image transformation that aligns the faces using an affine transformation.
 This can be changed inside `lfw_lightning_data_module` changing the default `FaceAlignTransform(FaceAlignTransform.ROTATION)` to `FaceAlignTransform(FaceAlignTransform.AFFINE)` in order to have the experimental affine transformation.

-## Image storage service
+## Image registration service
-The image storage service belongs to his own module under image-registration-service.
+The image registration service belongs to his own module under image-registration-service and is used to store the images to a Mongo DB.
 Before starting the service is mandatory to configure the credentials in the `credentials.py` file.
 The credentials for the database are shared in private among the team members.
 Is possible to start up the service typing `python entry.py` inside the module folder.